melectronicslab/b-jvm/README.md

 ## Tasks

-- Go through existing native functions and handle-ify them
+- Go through existing native functions and handle-ify them so they are safe
+- Make bytecode_interpret interruptable
+- Variadic arguments collector for MethodHandle

 ### Goals